AtsuMatsui/nuke-python-snippets/README.md

-This is the Nuke Python snippets that you can use for coding in Nuke.
+A collection of Nuke Python snippets you can use when coding in Nuke.